yuxunhe/CNTK/Documentation/current_iteration.md

 ### 16bit support for training on Volta GPU (limited functionality)
 ### Update learner interface to simplify parameter setting and adding new learners

 This update simplifies the learner APIs and deprecates the concepts of unitType.minibatch and UnitType.sample.
-The purpose of this update is to make the API intuitive to specify the learner hyper-parameters while preserving the unique model update techniques in CNTK --- the mean gradients of every $N$ samples contributes approximately the same to the model updates regardless of the actual data minibatch sizes.
+The purpose of this update is to make the API intuitive to specify the learner hyper-parameters while preserving the unique model update techniques in CNTK --- the mean gradients of every N samples contributes approximately the same to the model updates regardless of the actual data minibatch sizes.
 Detailed explanation can be found at the manual on [How to Use CNTK Learners](https://github.com/Microsoft/CNTK/blob/master/Manual/Manual_How_to_use_learners.ipynb).

 In the new API, all supporting learners, including [AdaDelta](https://cntk.ai/pythondocs/cntk.learners.html#cntk.learners.adadelta), [AdaGrad](https://cntk.ai/pythondocs/cntk.learners.html#cntk.learners.adagrad),